ecos-wtf/website/_posts/2021-03-10-ecos-memory-layout.md

 # Identifying the BSS section

-During the boot sequence, eCOS clears the .bss section.
+During the boot sequence, eCos clears the .bss section.
 This action is executed by the **hal_zero_bss** function.
 That function is defined in *./packages/hal/mips/arch/v2_0/src/vectors.S*, in pure MIPS assembly.

 The function is reproduced below: